 Rome Trastevere Walking Tour and Jewish Ghetto, 3 hours

-Trastevere is a picturesque neighbourhood that dates back to medieval times.
+Trastevere is a picturesque neighborhood that dates back to medieval times.

 It is a charming area that is filled with narrow winding streets, alleyways and pedestrian squares.
-These 2 areas are often overlooked by tourists, but we offer intimate walking tours of these magnificent neighbourhoods, taking you to their top landmarks.
+These two areas are often overlooked by tourists, but we offer intimate walking tours of these magnificent neighborhoods, taking you to their top landmarks.

-Walking around these neighbourhoods is the best way to see all of the monuments and landmarks, as well as get a great feeling for this Bohemian area of Rome.
+Walking around these neighborhoods is the best way to see all of the monuments and landmarks, as well as get a great feeling for this Bohemian area of Rome.